maxbiostat/StanConnect2021_Biostatistics/talk_5/martin.md

 By enforcing additional structure on the transition matrix, HMMs can usefully model more disease states than a proportional hazards model on the same dataset at the cost of introducing additional assumptions.
 Additionally, HMMs work well also when the disease progression is observed only noisily or indirectly.
 We'll discuss how those models are setup and implemented in fully Bayesian setting and discuss examples modelling progression of dementia and of Covid-19 hospitalization.

+[Martin Modrák](https://www.martinmodrak.cz/) is a Researcher at the Czech Academy of Sciences.